CyberbuildLab/4PlCS/README.md

 # 4PlCS
+This repository contains:
-This repository contains the Matlab code used to produce the results in the manuscript "4-Plane Congruent Sets for Automatic Registration of As-Is 3D Point Clouds with 3D BIM Models".
+- The original (poorly commented) Matlab code used to produce the results in the manuscript "4-Plane Congruent Sets for Automatic Registration of As-Is 3D Point Clouds with 3D BIM Models".
 Ideally, it should be converted into Python (one day maybe).
+- A Jupyter Notebook that reproduces the method in the paper.
+However, there may be some differences between the Matlab and Jupyter Notebook implementations.

 ## Acknowledgement
 ```